aOrro/reekArd/README.md

 ---

-A Software Developer specialized on Front-End development with the **technologies stack** you can find below 👇.
+A self-taught Software Developer specialized on Front-End development with the **technologies stack** you can find below 👇.

 ✅ I strive for perfection on everything I do/produce, driven by a mix of passion, curiosity and a strong work ethic.